angular/angular/aio/content/guide/image-directive-setup.md

 You must configure an image loader to use `NgOptimizedImage`.

-These instructions explain how to setup an image loader for use with the `NgOptimizedImage`.
+These instructions explain how to set up an image loader for use with the `NgOptimizedImage`.

 1. Import the `NgOptimizedImage` directive into the application by adding it to the `imports` section of an NgModule or a standalone Component.